 Several WTO agreements address the use of product standards, requiring such measures to be applied in a transparent manner on a nondiscriminatory basis.
 An extensive case law exists pertaining to trade restrictive measures that have been justified by WTO members as necessary to achieve domestic nontrade objectives.
 In contrast to what is sometimes argued, the WTO case law offers some guidance for the design of production requirements to be in conformity with the WTO framework, but as we discuss in this report, this is an area that is complex and context specific.
-This report largely comprises legal analysis of the extent to which domestic production standards and requirements (nontrade regulations) are (or can be made) consistent with WTO law.
-In addition, it discusses options for international cooperation to support the use of production process standards as a tool to achieve https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/12137-Deforestation-and-forestdegradation-reducing-the-impact-of-products-placed-on-the-EU-market_en underlying nontrade objectives.
+This report largely comprises a legal analysis of the extent to which domestic production standards and requirements (nontrade regulations) are (or can be made) consistent with WTO law.
+In addition, it discusses options for international cooperation to support the use of production process standards as a tool to achieve underlying nontrade objectives.
 We do so because existing empirical research in this area suggests that unilateral measures are likely to be inefficient - and possibly ineffective - in generating global public goods or to project EU norms and values beyond its territory.